-This old-fashioned Peanut Brittle is light and airy, super buttery and chock full of crunchy peanuts.
+This old-fashioned Peanut Brittle recipe is light and airy, super buttery and chock full of crunchy peanuts.
 It’s a simple homemade candy that everyone loves and takes just a few minutes to make.

-The Best Peanut Brittle Recipe
+Old Fashioned Peanut Brittle Recipe

-If you’re looking for an easy Peanut Brittle recipe that tastes just like Grandma used to make, you’re in the right place.
+If you’re looking for an easy Old Fashioned Peanut Brittle recipe that tastes just like Grandma used to make, you’re in the right place.
 This crisp and buttery candy is light, airy and won’t stick to your teeth.

 Even if you consider yourself an inexperienced cook, we promise you’ll be able to follow this foolproof recipe and make yummy homemade candy in no time.
 It’s great to have around to add to cookie plates, give away as gifts or just nibble on around the house.

-Ingredients in Peanut Brittle
+Homemade Peanut Brittle Ingredients

 - Sugar - you’ll need white granulated sugar for this recipe.

 - Corn Syrup - this helps make sure the sugar syrup doesn’t crystallize as it cooks, making it grainy.

 - Water - this is added to the sugar mixture to help ensure that it cooks evenly.

 - Peanuts - I like to use raw peanuts, but salted peanuts and roasted peanuts would also work great.